Lowestoft: History

-Lowestoft Porcelain Factory, in 1757–1802, was in production for longer than any English soft-paste porcelain manufacturer other than Royal Worcester and Royal Crown Derby, producing domestic pots, teapots and jugs.
-It stood on the site of an existing pottery or brick kiln, and used later as a brewery and malt kiln.
+Lowestoft Porcelain Factory, from 1757 to 1802, was in production for longer than any English soft-paste porcelain manufacturer other than Royal Worcester and Royal Crown Derby, producing domestic pots, teapots and jugs.
+It stood on the site of an existing pottery or brick kiln and was later used as a brewery and malt kiln.
 Most of its remaining buildings were demolished in 1955.

 Sir Samuel Morton Peto's arrival in 19th-century Lowestoft brought a change in the town's fortunes, including its fishing industry.
 To help stimulate this, Peto was given the task of building a line for the Lowestoft Railway and Harbour Company, connecting with Reedham and the city of Norwich.
 This had a profound impact on the town's industrial development – its fishing fleets could sell to markets further inland, and other industries such as engineering gained from increased trade with the continent.
 Peto's railway enabled Lowestoft to become a flourishing seaside holiday resort; much of Peto's seaside resort in south Lowestoft still exists, including the Grade II listed Kirkley Cliff and Wellington Esplanade terraces.

 During World War I, Lowestoft was bombarded by the German Navy on 24 April 1916 in conjunction with the Easter Rising.
 The port was a major naval base during the war, including for armed trawlers such as Ethel & Millie and Nelson used to combat German U-boat actions in the North Sea such as that of 15 August 1917.
 In World War II the town was heavily bombed by the Luftwaffe for its engineering industry and role as a naval base.
 It is sometimes placed among the UK's most heavily bombed towns per head of population.
 The Royal Naval Patrol Service was mobilised in August 1939, mainly by trawlermen and fishermen of the Royal Naval Reserve.
 Its depot, HMS Europa, was also known locally as the Sparrow's Nest.